Phanx/Exonumist/trunk/README.txt

 Exonumist adds information to the tooltips in the currency window showing how many of each token your other characters have.

+Characters that haven’t logged in within the last 30 days aren’t shown.

 exonumist /ek-suh-NOO-mist/
 	–noun
 	a person who collects items, as tokens or medals, that resemble